Current Affairs-Topics

 The LMLV: ISRO’s Heaviest Rocket

-With a payload capacity of 27 tonnes to the Moon and 80 tonnes to LEO, the ISRO lunar rocket payload capacity details indicate India’s growing prowess in heavy lift rocket development timelines.
+With a payload capacity of 27 tonnes to the Moon and 80 tonnes to LEO, the ISRO lunar rocket payload capacity details indicate India’s growing prowess in heavy-lift rocket development timelines.
 The LMLV will support both uncrewed and crewed lunar missions, establishing India as a global contender in space exploration technology.

-Significance of ISRO Heaviest Rocket
+Significance of ISRO's Heaviest Rocket

-The development of the ISRO heaviest rocket reflects India’s ambition to expand beyond Earth orbit and establish a permanent foothold in lunar missions.
+The development of the ISRO's heaviest rocket reflects India’s ambition to expand beyond Earth orbit and establish a permanent foothold in lunar missions.
 With the LMLV, India will join the elite group of nations capable of conducting ISRO space exploration rockets with heavy payload capacities for deep-space missions.

 For SSC aspirants, understanding the evolution of ISRO rockets, from SLV-3 to GSLV LVM-3 and now LMLV, is crucial.
 These developments highlight not only technological advancements but also India’s strategic vision in space exploration, international collaboration, and defense preparedness.